Brett-Kennedy/DataConsistencyChecker/docs/api.md

             if more patterns and/or exceptions are available.
 If filters are set, and the number is larger, the first max_shown will be set.
 If set to -1, a default will be used, which considers if plots and examples are to be displayed.
 The default is 200 without plots or examples, 100 with either, and 50 with both.

+        save_to_disk: bool
+            If set True, output will be written to a file on disk

+        output_folder: str
+            Used only if save_to_disk is True.
+Indicates the file path to use for the output.
+If not specified, the current folder will be used.

 ## display_next
 **display_next**()